paretech/notes/machine_learning.md

   - "**Prompt chaining** decomposes a task into a sequence of steps, where each LLM call processes the output of the previous one."
   - "[Prompt chaining is] ideal for situations where the task can be easily and cleanly decomposed into fixed subtasks.
 The main goal is to trade off latency for higher accuracy, by making each LLM call an easier task."
   - "**Routing** classifies an input and directs it to a specialized followup task.
 This workflow allows for separation of concerns, and building more specialized prompts. "
+  - "Routing works well for complex tasks where there are distinct categories that are better handled separately, and where classification can be handled accurately"
 - https://github.com/anthropics/claude-cookbooks/tree/main/patterns/agents